- Who can become a certified Family Home Provider?

 - Issuance of Certificate of Approval

-What are the needs of clientele served by COI?
+What are the needs of clientele served by COIS?

-Clientele placed in family homes through COI have varying needs and are from various backgrounds.
-They all have a developmental disability that may include the following: mental retardation, autism, epilepsy, Down syndrome, cerebral palsy, and/or other substantially handicapping conditions.
+Clientele relocating into a certified family homes through COIS have varying needs and are from various backgrounds and home lives. everyone we serve is a client of the regional center and must have a intellectual/developmental disability that may include the following: mental retardation, autism, epilepsy, Down syndrome, cerebral palsy, and/or other substantial conditions.

-COI specializes in the skills necessary to assist family home providers in serving clientele who may have challenges that require special supports.
+COIS specializes in the skills necessary to assist family home providers in serving people who may have challenges that require special supports.

-What role do I play in deciding which clientele will live in my home?
+What role do I play in deciding who I will provide services to in will live in my home?

-Prior to placing, we have to assure that there is a good match between the people we support and your family home.
-COI can make arrangements for short-term trial home visits.
+Prior to a move in date, we have to assure that there is a good match between the people we support and your family home.
+COIS can make arrangements for short-term trial home visits.
+It’s all about the match!

 How long am I expected to serve this person in my home?